CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Re-employment System

 As part of Toray Industries’ initiatives to encourage full utilization of skilled individuals over 60 years of age, in fiscal 2001 the Company introduced a re-employment system open to all of its unionized employees who wish to continue working.
-In fiscal 2005, the scope of the re-employment system was expanded to include managers and occupational specialists who wish to continue working.
+In principle, the Company re-employs all employees who reach 60 and would like to continue working to 65.
+In fiscal 2005, the scope of the re-employment system was expanded to include managers and occupational specialists.